Prahladpuri Temple: History

-Hindu Folklore
+Hindu History

-In Hindu folklore, Prahlada — son of Hiranyakashipu, the Asur-king of Multan — built the temple in honor of Narasimha, an incarnation of Vishnu, who had appeared out of a pillar in the royal court to disembowel the oppressive King and reward his devoutness.
-The temple was constructed around the pillar and the festival of Holika Dahan commenced.
+According to History, Prahlada — son of Hiranyakashipu, the Asur-king of Multan — built the temple in honor of Narasimha, an incarnation of Vishnu, who had appeared out of a pillar in the royal court to disembowel the oppressive King and reward his devoutness.
+The temple was constructed around the pillar and thus, the festival of Holika Dahan commenced.

 Pre-modern India

 The temple stands on the ruins of pre-Muslim structures.
-There were older temples on the site which had been subject to cycles of razing and re-construction during the medieval era — however, the precise details are hazy in light of conflicting legends.
-Initially, the place might have housed the famed Sun-temple of Multan.
+There appear to have been older temples on the site which were subject to cycles of razing and re-construction during the medieval era; however, the precise details are hazy in light of conflicting legends.

-Oral legend asserts that a temple — with columns and roof made of gold — used to exist around the 15th century before being dismantled by Sher Shah Suri to construct a mosque; the current temple was constructed when the mosque fell.
-Another account published in Calcutta Review (1891) invokes the same description except that the pre-existing temple had sunk of "unknown causes."
+Oral legends assert that a temple — with columns and roof made of gold — used to exist at the site c.
+15th century before being dismantled by Sher Shah Suri to construct a mosque; the current temple was constructed when this mosque fell.
+Another account published in Calcutta Review (1891) reproduces the same narrative except that the pre-existing temple had sunk of "unknown causes."